 The proportion of aquatic and terrestrial resources in terrestrial predator diets was computed using standard 2-source isotopic mixing models (Doucett et al. 1996) for both 13C and 15N independently.
-Because some sites showed very little difference between basal aquatic and terrestrial resources either for13C or 15N signatures, one set of isotope results from a site was occasionally thrown out because they would not be able to differentiate such resources.
-Isotopic fractionation was calculated on a site-by-site basis using the difference in 13C and 15N between terrestrial vegetation and collected hemipteran herbivores (Appendix A: Table A2).
+We discarded isotope results from sites where there was insufficient variation in either 13C or 15N signatures to discriminate between basal aquatic and terrestrial resources.
+Trophic fractionation was calculated on a site-by-site basis using the difference in 13C and 15N between terrestrial vegetation and collected hemipteran herbivores (Appendix A: Table A2).
 Site-specific values were used because initial analysis indicated that these values yielded more robust data than using a global average value for all sites (e.g., fractionation values mentioned in Post 2002).
 However, as with all fractionation estimates, these site values are susceptible to inaccuracies due to variation in different trophic levels or between major groups, which undoubtedly introduced error.
 To minimize this in part, the data were relativized so that clearly spurious results likely originating from variation in trophic fractionation (e.g., data points for a spider that suggested its energy was > 100% or < 0% derived from an aquatic resource) were dampened such that no data point was allowed to be > 100% derived from either aquatic or terrestrial resources.

 Statistical analysis